Exodus Chapter 14; Joshua Chapters 3-4

 When you are facing your “Ole Chilly Jordan” or the Red Sea of your life, remember what God has already done.

 One morning The Young Adult Sunday School Class decided to ask God to perform a miracle during the 11 A.M.
 Sunday Morning Worship Service.
 They wanted to see something dramatic like a limb lengthened out or someone in a wheelchair get up and walk.
 When the teacher of the class walked into the sanctuary, the Lord spoke to her heart.
-He showed her the Minister of Music that had had cancer for decades but never stopped singing, working, was healthy and never stopped praising God.
+He showed her the Minister of Music who had had cancer for decades but never stopped singing, working, was healthy and never stopped praising God.
 What a miracle!
 Then God said, “Praise me for what I have already done.”

 This was a strong reminder that we need to glorify God for the miracles that He has already performed, knowing that if He did it once, He’ll do it again; and, if he did it for one He will do it for another.